AlaskaNews

 The transcript is verifiable proof.
 Every article links back to specific transcript segments from the original meeting.
 Click any claim, hear the exact moment it was said.
 This level of transparency is something traditional media has never been able to offer.

 AI content is always labeled.
 Every AI-drafted article is clearly marked and must pass community peer review before publication.
-We don't hide that AI helps us — we're transparent about it because it makes us faster without sacrificing accuracy.
+We do not hide that AI helps us.
+We are transparent about it because the transparency is what makes the speed honest.
+For the full pipeline (every stage, every model, every guard against fabrication), see how the Community News platform works.

 We build in public.
 The platform code is private today, but we maintain a public-facing repo for general issues, feedback, and open-source pieces we may extract over time.
 If you spot an error in any article, let us know.
 We correct it.